derek73/python-nameparser/README.rst

 * Lastname [Suffix], Title Firstname (Nickname) Middle Middle[,] Suffix [, Suffix]
 * Title Firstname M Lastname [Suffix], Suffix [Suffix] [, Suffix]

-The parser does not make any attempt to clean the data that you provide.
-It mostly just puts things in buckets based on their position between the white spaces in the string.
-This also means the difference between 'title' and 'suffix' is positional, not semantic.
+The parser does not make any attempt to clean the data.
+It mostly just splits on white space and puts things in buckets based on their position in the string.
+This also means the difference between 'title' and 'suffix' is positional, not semantic. ("Pre-nominal" and "post-nominal" would probably be better names.)

 ::